james2doyle/atom-jquery-snippets/README.md

 This is a snippets package for Atom.
 It is a conversion of an old jQuery snippets for sublime text.

 This package is pretty much a copy-paste from [zenorocha/atom-javascript-snippets](https://github.com/zenorocha/atom-javascript-snippets).
-Except it's jquery specific.
+Except it's jQuery specific.

-Some of these snippets have yet to be tested fully.
-Also Atoms snippets system is very weak.
-You can see a [bunch of issues](https://github.com/atom/snippets/issues) on the repo.

 ## Patching snippets